Mortimer333/Dullahan/README.md

 ## Installation

-It is recommended to use created project [Dullahan Project](https://github.com/Mortimer333/dullahan-project).
+You can start new Symfony 7.0 + Dullahan with [Dullahan Project](https://github.com/Mortimer333/dullahan-project).

 Independent installation
 ```bash